 Manipulating data to support your business objectives is known as "data modeling."

-In Data Studio, the fields in a data source certain properties, such as name, data type, and aggregation.
+In Looker Studio, the fields in a data source have certain properties, such as name, data type, and aggregation.
 These properties are provided by the connector used when the data source was created.
 This article describes field properties so you can better understand how to customize those properties so that your reports display the data the way you want.

 Types of fields